durkadevi20/mercor-frontend-project-cashapp/README.md

 After a few seconds, our storybook should be accessible at the address [http://localhost:6006/](http://localhost:6006/)

+Folder Structure
+src/ - Contains the main React code for the project. styles/ - CSS or styling related files.
+[Other folders and files]

+Deployment
+The project is deployed using Vercel.

+Contributing
+Contributions are welcome!
+If you find a bug or have suggestions for improvements, please feel free to open an issue or create a pull request.

 We can build our storybook for release with:

 ```